-This free course, Voice-leading analysis of music 1: the foreground, introduces 'voice-leading' or 'Schenkerian' analysis, perhaps the most widely-used and discussed method of analysing tonal music.
+This free course, Voice-leading analysis of music 1: the foreground, introduces 'voice-leading' or 'Schenkerian' analysis, perhaps the most widely used and discussed method of analysing tonal music.
 In this course, this method is explained through the analysis of piano sonatas by Mozart.
-The unit is the first in the AA314 series of three units on this form of harmonic analysis, and concentrates on the ‘foreground level’ of voice leading.
-As you work through this unit, you will become familiar with five complete movements of Mozart’s piano sonatas, as well as shorter extracts from some of his other sonatas.
+The course is the first in the AA314 series of three courses on this form of harmonic analysis, and concentrates on the 'foreground level' of voice leading.
+As you work through this course, you will become familiar with five complete movements of Mozart's piano sonatas, as well as shorter extracts from some of his other sonatas.

 - be familiar with an analytical methodology known as ‘voice-leading analysis’;

 - be acquainted with five complete movements from Mozart's piano sonatas, and with brief extracts from other sonatas by Mozart;

 - recognise some defining features of Mozart's harmonic style

 - understand the principles of the simplest level of voice-leading analysis

 - be able to express musical observations by means of the notation developed within this system of analysis.

 - Current section: Introduction